 Cayman Islands Country Report

 Local infrastructure is modern and extensive, notably in the telecommunications sectors, with reforms to expedite further construction work as part of the government’s post-COVID-19 economy recovery programme.
 The provision of utilities services is reliable.
 Corruption is not a major risk, although there is still capacity to promote transparency and accountability within state institutions, including the police.
 Bureaucratic procedures do not represent a major challenge to the private sector and authorities are committed to fostering a positive business environment at all levels.
 The islands have a well-educated workforce and labour-related risks are low.
-Natural hazards may hit the islands, but overall the government’s level of preparedness is adequate.
+Hurricanes may hit the islands, but the government’s level of preparedness overall is adequate.

 There is no specific terrorist threat targeting Cayman Islands assets from domestic or home-grown groups or targeting Western interests such as bars, nightclubs, shops, restaurants, or other places where expats and tourists may gather.

 As a British Overseas territory, the Cayman Islands’ foreign affairs and defence policy remain the responsibility of the UK government.
-Overall, there are no significant external threats to the islands and interstate war risks are low.
+Overall, there are no significant external threats to the islands and interstate war risks are very low.